-I'm guessing most veterinarians who routinely prescribe chemical flea/tick products would only consider pets with a previous history of neurologic issues to be at risk.
+Most veterinarians who routinely prescribe chemical flea/tick products would only consider pets with a previous history of neurologic issues to be at risk.
 After all, there's no way to predict a potential problem in healthy animals, and yet the FDA warns that, "... seizures may occur in animals without a prior history."